Chairperson and moderator guidelines for live sessions

 - Look at the extended display material that has been uploaded by the authors presenting in your session.
 There will be a link “Uploaded presentations” on the main programme page so you can quickly get an overview how many of the display presentations have already been uploaded.
 Based on the material presented in these uploads prepare one question for each presenter that can be put to the author in the plenary part of your session during Q&A directly following the lightning talk – in case there are no questions from the audience.
 Conveners also see an overview of all uploaded lightning talks and display material in the session modification.

 - Check the overview of uploaded slides for lightning talks whether material has been uploaded for each scheduled talk.

-- Let the Copernicus staff know in advance of your live session (ideally 24 hours before the start) whether you would like to have a break-out discussion room for each of the presenters (could be up to 12 rooms) or prefer to group the presentations/presenters in thematically arranged discussion rooms and provide names for these (max.
+- Let the Copernicus staff know in advance of your live session (ideally by 30 August 2021) whether you would like to have a break-out discussion room for each of the presenters (could be up to 12 rooms) or prefer to group the presentations/presenters in thematically arranged discussion rooms and provide names for these (max.
 32 characters including spaces).
 These will be created in advance of the actual live session.

 At the live session: part I – Lightning talks (60min)

 - A conference assistant will be available in each virtual meeting room and assist the chairs in the running of the session.
 The assistant will share the presentation material of the current scheduled presenter to the screen and assist the participants in being assigned to break-out rooms if necessary.